stephengold/Maud/README.md

  + "B" to select the bone track closest to the mouse pointer
  + "G" to grab the gnomon and (while key is held down) drag it with the mouse pointer
  + "K" to select the keyframe closest to the mouse pointer
+ + "Q" to open the "View -> Score options" menu

 While Maud can only *edit* one model at a time, the Editor Screen can be split to *display* 2 different models.